nolansmith/demo-ask-it-app/README.md

 `cd ask-it && npm install`
 ### Copy .exampleenv to .env
 `cp .exampleenv .env`

+### QuickStart (If not customizing anything)
+- Once you are at this step, just edit your `MYSQL_*` variables in `.env` and run `npm run migrate && npm run seed && npm run start:dev`
+- This will give you a live project in dev mode with seeded data

 ### Modify .env File
 - Change the `MYSQL_*` variables to match your database credentials,
 - Change `PORT` and `HTTPS` if your permissions don't allow those ports